-Bunya nuts are large, smooth seeds found inside football-sized pine cones that grow on the evergreen coniferous Bunya pine, which is native to subtropical parts of Queensland and northern NSW.
+Bunya nuts (also known as Bunya Pine) are large, smooth seeds found inside football-sized pine cones that grow on the evergreen coniferous Bunya pine, which is native to subtropical parts of Queensland and northern NSW.
 The trees can grow up to 35-45 metres high and can live for more than 600 years.
 Harvesting of the bunya trees occurs from January to March.

 Dating back to the days of the dinosaurs, bunya nuts are large, smooth seeds found within the fibrous kernel of football-sized pine cones that fall from the evergreen coniferous Bunya pine.

 As well as being a staple food for Indigenous Australians for thousands of years, harvesting the bunya trees was associated with ceremonial gatherings and festivals; tribes from across the country would travel to share in the festivities.